What are Spider Veins?

 Evaluation of Spider Veins

-To the untrained eye, spider veins can all look the same.
-For the majority of patients, spider veins are merely a cosmetic issue.
-However, for some, the spider veins are an early indicator of an underlying circulation issue called Venous Insufficiency.
-In these cases, spider veins are only the tip of the iceberg.
-Venous insufficiency can lead to issues such as leg pain, swelling, fatigue, itchy skin, bulging varicose veins, and spider veins.
-If a patient with spider veins associated with venous insufficiency is not correctly diagnosed, and undergoes treatment for cosmetic spider veins, the issues will persist, and the spider veins will come back with the potential for complications.
+To the untrained eye, spider veins may all appear similar.
+For most patients, spider veins are a cosmetic concern.
+However, in some cases, they serve as an early indicator of an underlying circulation issue known as Venous Insufficiency.
+In these instances, spider veins are only a surface-level symptom of a more complex problem.
+Venous insufficiency can lead to leg pain, swelling, fatigue, itchy skin, bulging varicose veins, and persistent spider veins.
+If spider veins linked to venous insufficiency are not properly diagnosed and treated, the cosmetic veins may reappear, often accompanied by complications.

 spider-vein-service-2